When budgeting for meals, there are usually three main issues: Time, quality, and money.

 You can also focus your meal plan for the week around items on sale.
 Major sale on chicken?
-Buy a few to roast up on day one, then pick the bones, make a stock, and use the meat in dishes throughout the week.
+Buy a few to roast up on day one, then pick the bones, Basic Chicken Stock and Shredded Chicken , and Chicken Avocado Soup (Instant Pot) throughout the week.

 3. Beware the sale/coupon siren song

 Before you are tempted to stock up on a sale item, however, take a second look at the sale.
 Often that sale sticker will get your attention, but if you look closer the savings are minimal.
 Sure, buy one, but it’s not worth stocking up on.